What is an offset account? An offset account is a savings or transaction account that is…

 Once you have decided where your money will go, write it down in a document that’s accessible.
 Having a written reference for goal setting and motivation is essential.

 After a few months of living with the budget, review your progress to see if the amount your spending matches your budget.
 If you are experiencing setbacks, look at the areas, which aren’t working and see if you need to make changes to accommodate your current situation.
 Don’t quit.
-If it’s not going to plan, just adjust the plan until it sticks.
+If it’s not going to plan, keep adjusting the plan until it sticks.

 If you can, leave a little room in the budget to celebrate achievements, whether it’s a nice bottle of wine or a night at the movies, budget success should come with a (small) reward.